ozoidemi/ePaper_guest_dashboard/README.md

 *Deservingly so?* Still perhaps.

 But what kind of person sees no issue in forcing users into dealing with a 20-char long random password if their devices can't read the QR?
-The kind that is not trained to think about users.
-Because users are guests.
-And they probably don't understand the concept of "guests".
-Because they have never had any.

 Moving on...

 **FINAL WARNING - If you decide to proceed, know that you are doing so at your own risk!**

-# Implementing the project
+# Detailed Implementation

 ## What are the prerequisites?